Saket Choudhary

 And that, the temperature has a strong association with the number of conceptions? conceptions

 India’s ‘public health genome’ is vast, dynamic, and sometimes chaotic — just like its genetic code.
-In this talk, I will present a visual journey through India’s health landscape, one base at a time, covering the “ATCGs” — Anomalies, Trajectories, Correlations, and Gographies.
+In this talk, I will present a visual journey through India’s health landscape with a focus on births, one base at a time, covering the “ATCGs” — Anomalies, Trajectories, Correlations, and Gographies.

 Through carefully crafted charts, maps, and interactive visualizations, we’ll explore: